How to Improve Yelp Reviews

 Get better Yelp reviews by getting better feedback

 If your business is like most, your Yelp reviews will mostly be less than 5 stars.
 But your not-so-happy customers are just as important as your happiest 5-star customers.
 In fact, you can double or triple your 5-star reviews just by listening to feedback from customers who gave less than 5 stars.
 When customers won’t give a 5-star review, ask for feedback on how to earn their 5-star review in the future.
 Improve your business with the best customer ideas to make more customers happy.
 One good business improvement could generate countless 5-star reviews in the future.
-The Rising Star Reviews tool helps by automatically collecting feedback from customers when they’re not ready to give you all 5 stars yet.

 Act on the right feedback only

 Some customers will give you feedback requesting things you don’t want to do (or shouldn’t do).
-In fact, most of the feedback you get will not be actionable.
+Most of the feedback you get will not be actionable.
 Look for ideas that could help lots of your customers, not just the one customer offering the idea.
 Also, customers are bad at knowing what they want, but good at knowing what they don’t want.
 Listen carefully to their complaints.
 Figure out the true underlying reason why they’re complaining.
-Then come up with your own solutions to solve the problem in ways the customers never imagined.
+Then come up with your solutions to solve the problem in ways the customers never imagined.

 Avoid implied commitments to feedback